Sign In Register

 Is Washington a Good Place to Live?

-Based on current data, Washington receives an overall livability score of 4.8 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, a low poverty rate, high health insurance coverage.
+Based on current data, Washington receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, a highly educated population, abundant sunshine.
 Areas to be aware of include high housing costs.
-Washington stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Washington has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs